camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/manual.md

 Tasklist, Operate and Zeebe distributions are available for download on the [release page](https://github.com/camunda/zeebe/releases).
 Every release contains a set of compatible versions of the various components, ensure you download and use compatible versions.

 All Connector-related resources are available on [Maven Central](https://search.maven.org/search?q=g:io.camunda.connector).
 Make sure to download `*-jar-with-dependencies.jar` files in order to run Connectors locally including their necessary dependencies.
-Note that some of the out-of-the-box Connectors are licensed under the [Camunda Platform Self-Managed Free Edition license](https://camunda.com/legal/terms/cloud-terms-and-conditions/camunda-cloud-self-managed-free-edition-terms/).
+Note that some out-of-the-box Connectors are licensed under the [Camunda Platform Self-Managed Free Edition license](https://camunda.com/legal/terms/cloud-terms-and-conditions/camunda-cloud-self-managed-free-edition-terms/).
 Find an overview in the [Connectors Bundle project](https://github.com/camunda/connectors-bundle).

 ## Download and run Elasticsearch